logicalclocks/hops-docs/docs/featurestore/integrations/guides/databricks.rst

 **Storing the API Key in the AWS Systems Manager Parameter Store**

-In the AWS management console ensure that your active region is the region you use for Databricks.
+In the AWS Management Console, ensure that your active region is the region you use for Databricks.
 Go to the *AWS Systems Manager* choose *Parameter Store* and select *Create Parameter*.
 As name enter */hopsworks/role/[MY_DATABRICKS_ROLE]/type/api-key* replacing [MY_DATABRICKS_ROLE] with the AWS role used by the Databricks cluster that should access the Feature Store.
 Select *Secure String* as